IEEE PES 2021 Elections

 The electric grid relies on remedial action schemes, and Sykes led IEEE teams to write the design and testing guidelines for these critical schemes.
 Throughout his career, he has been an advocate for PES and represented IEEE as a Distinguished Lecturer in North America and around the world, sharing the Society’s good work, knowledge, and experience.
 His aim is to help elevate IEEE’s reputation and promote the reliability, affordability, and safety of this industry.
 As a leader in our industry, he believes that it is vital to recruit and cultivate diversity and inclusion in our industry.
 Sykes is still in awe of and humbled by the potential of PES and its important role in shaping this industry.

-Juan Carlos Montero - Running for the office of Treasurer
+Juan Carlos Montero - Treasurer

 Juan Carlos Montero is the former PES vice president of Membership and Image.
 He has previously held several other volunteer leadership roles within PES at the local and international levels.
 He works on the Costa Rican Power System Operator and has more than 20 years’ experience at his company.
 He is currently the electrical operational planning coordinator at the Costa Rican National Power Control Center.
 He has also been a part-time professor at the University of Costa Rica for more than 10 years.
 He received the bachelor and licentiate degree in electrical engineering from the University of Costa Rica.
 He is a Senior Member of IEEE.